 Houdini was not a fan of the water spouters and gave the reason for their demise in his book, Miracle Mongers and Their Methods.
 It was simply that the acts were too disgusting for the “lily-livered” audiences to stomach.
 One unpleasant byproduct of their acts was foul-smelling, yellow-tinged digestive fluids lingering on the stage after a performance.
 Houdini said the act “could not fail to disgust a modern audience.”
 Vaudeville historians state that booking the regurgitators almost always had the effect of killing their supper shows.

 A few regurgitators appeared in the 1950s that preferred to work “dry” with objects like coins, rings and once again, goldfish.
 One performer did the act with half-grown live frogs.
-But they’re all gone now except for Stevie Starr, who has appeared on the The Tonight Show with Jay Leno and The Late Show with David Letterman.
+A more modern practitioner is Stevie Starr, who has appeared on the The Tonight Show with Jay Leno and The Late Show with David Letterman.
 He has reportedly regurgitated a billiard ball and can bring up a sugar cube completely dry.

 For now, these uniquely talented people all but gone, but perhaps one day the regurgitators will make a comeback.
 It seems almost inevitable.